kulp/Mac-PropertyList-SAX/README.md

 Copyright (C) 2006-2022 Darren M. Kulp

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software under the terms of the Artistic License 2.0; see the accompanying [`LICENSE`][lic] file for full terms.

 [pod]: README.pod
 [mp]: https://github.com/briandfoy/mac-propertylist